wxcctechsummit/wxcclabguides/TechSummitRoW_2021/APIs.md

 # APIv2

-# Part 3: Introduction to the New Webex Contact Center APIs and Sample App
+## Part 1: Introduction to the New Webex CC APIs, Sample App and auth flow

 <iframe width="1024" height="500" src="https://www.youtube-nocookie.com/embed/EiCXsxX2EHI?rel=0" title="WxCC Lab #3 Part 3:Introduction to the New Webex Contact Center APIs and Sample Ap" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### 1. Introduction
 - To develop applications with the new APIs, you must build an integration with Webex.

 - See **[Contact Center Dev Portal Docs](https://developer.webex-cx.com/documentation/getting-started)** for all the details.